nrs-org/novelslop/content/vol_01/chap_05.typ

   _"How generic."_

   _"Watching TV and listening to music?
-Do you have anything better to say about yourself?
+Do you have anything better to say about
+    yourself?
 Everyone find pleasure in doing those."_

+  Just as she finished, the thoughts of self-criticism bubbled up on her mind.
-  Mona’s own voices of self-criticism in her heads pulled her right back to her seat straight away.
+  These voices pulled her right back to her seat straight away.

   It was a total failure.
 Her last-minute efforts could only make such a bland and mediocre self-introduction.
+All those efforts of writing the perfect self-introduction went straight down the drain.

   Mona was a straightforward and honest girl.
 In a world where bubbly worlds with no meanings got thrown all over the place, genuine words coming from one’s heart could earn the respect of people around them.

   Or it was what Mona thought.
-In reality, people without the ability to lie can always have the risk of offending people around them.
+In reality, people without the ability to lie could always have the risk of offending people around them.
 Hence, such people had two choices.
 Either to deal with the troubles that their world brought upon, or to shut their mouths and keep silent.

   As the world getting wider and wider, a human life became less and less significant, and it had become increasingly harder for one to cope with the